anstrickland/SoftwareEngineering/README.md

 WE ARE WORKING ON SET UP

 Olivia was here!
-Sam was here too AGAIN
+Sam was here too AGAIN AGAIN